INTRODUCTION: WHAT IS CLIMATE CHANGE?

 The map below shows the countries with the highest greenhouse gas emissions around the world.
 It shows us that some countries have much higher emissions than others.
 The excessive amounts of carbon dioxide that come from greenhouse gas emissions remain in our atmosphere for a very long time and change the air we breathe – and raise global temperatures.
 You may have heard some people say that warmer temperatures aren't such a bad thing.
 "What’s a few more days of summer each year?" they may ask.
 But it’s much more than a few warmer days – as temperatures continue to rise, some places will have dangerously hot summer days, longer fire seasons, more intense storms, and even species extinction.
 The changes we see from Earth’s rising temperatures have major consequences for all of us.

 - Climate is the long-term, regional average of precipitation, temperature, and humidity.
-Climate change means that the typical climate has changed and new kinds of weather extremes and patterns occur.
+Weather is the day to day state of the atmosphere in a local place.
+Climate change means that the typical climate of a region has changed and new kinds of weather extremes and patterns occur.

 - The planet’s global temperature is warming and human activities play an important role in climate change.